marinednadude/Jonah-Ventures-Library-Preparation/protocol_libprep_metag_illumina.md

 #### Preparation

-1. Sterilize workspaces and durable equipment, including pipettes within the BSC with 10% bleach.
+1. Sterilize workspaces and durable equipment, including pipettes within the BSC, with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
-4. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
+2. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
-5. Run the UV light in the BSC for 30 minutes before starting work.
+3. Run the UV light in the BSC for 30 minutes before starting work.
-6. Label all PCR plates both on the side of the plate and on the top of the foil (in the plate margins).
-Recommended labeling scheme includes plate name, primer, date of PCR and personnel initials.
+4. Label all PCR plates both on the side of the plate and on the top of the foil (in the plate margins).
+Recommended labeling scheme includes plate name, primer, date of PCR, and personnel initials.

-#### PCR Amplicon Cleanup
+#### PCR1 Cleanup

-1. Amplicons were then cleaned by incubating amplicons with Exo1/SAP following the manufacturers instructions:
+PCR1 products were first cleaned by incubating amplicons with Exo1/SAP following the manufacturer's instructions:
-2. Remove ExoSAP-IT™ reagent from –20°C freezer and keep on ice throughout this procedure.
+1. Remove ExoSAP-IT™ reagent from the –20°C freezer and keep on ice throughout this procedure.
-3. Mix 5 μL of a post-PCR reaction product with 2 μL of ExoSAPIT™ reagent for a combined 7 μL reaction volume.
+2. Mix 5 μL of a post-PCR reaction product with 2 μL of ExoSAPIT™ reagent for a combined 7 μL reaction volume.
-When treating PCR product volumes greater than 5 μL, simply increase the amount of ExoSAP-IT™ reagent proportionally.
+When treating PCR1 product volumes greater than 5 μL, simply increase the amount of ExoSAP-IT™ reagent proportionally.
 3. Incubate at 37°C for 30 minutes to degrade remaining primers and nucleotides.
 4. Incubate at 95°C for 5 minutes to inactivate ExoSAP-IT™ reagent.
 5. Product is stored at -20C.